Welcome to Arts Sutton Gallery!

 The theme must be understood in its broadest artistic sense such as natural, urban, imaginary, transformed and interior landscapes, extending to “in situ” interventions.
 Landscape as a source of inspiration, subject of reflection or raising major issues regarding the impacts of human activity.

-The Gallery is managed by Normand Lacroix, the artistic and Gallery director, who is under the direction of the Board of Directors.
+The Gallery is managed by the coordinator, who is under the direction of the Board of Directors.
 Each member of the Board is elected at the annual general meeting for a term of 2 years.
 The Board may consist of up to nine volunteer members who are dedicated to the well being of the gallery and the promotion of its mission.

 Board of Directors